This training event has reached capacity! Thanks for all of the interest and we look forward to organizing another event in October!

-The ROS-Industrial Consortium Americas will be providing a three-day ROS-Industrial Developers Training Class tentatively scheduled for June 11-13, 2019, with both a Basic and Advanced Track offerings.
+The ROS-Industrial Consortium Americas will be providing a three-day ROS-Industrial Developers Training Class scheduled for June 11-13, 2019, with both a Basic and Advanced Track offerings.
 This will be the second training class on ROS Melodic in collaboaration with the National Institute for Aviation Research (NIAR), Wichita State University, located in Wichita, Kansas!

 Please bring a laptop to the class with the ROS-I training Virtual Machine pre-installed.
 This class is geared toward individuals with a C++ programming background who seek to learn to compose their own ROS nodes.
 Set Up, Prerequisites, and Curriculum can be found here.